NyronW/WebCommandLine/README.md

 ```
 ### How do I secure WebCommandLine?

 WebCommandLine leverages existing ASP.NET Authorization features and requires little effort for integration.
-The WebCommandLine endpoint can be secured by setting the Authorization property of the WebCommandLineConfiguration class when calling the AddWebCommandLine method during your application startup.
+The WebCommandLine endpoint can be secured by setting the Authorization property of the WebCommandLineConfiguration class when calling the AddWebCommandLine method during your application startup or
+You can simply add the add the Authorize attribute to the command class.

 ```csharp